Why does there always have to be good news and bad news when interesting new Willys Jeep scale models hit the market?

 The blue Jeep is based on the 1965 CJ-5A from the movie Tickle Me, but the model's squared-off rear wheel openings indicate that it's the unique version of the CJ-5 built in Brazil by Willys and later Ford.
 In fact this casting looks very similar to a 1/43 diecast model that was produced in 2015 for the Brazilian market as a 1963 Jeep Willys CJ-5 (80K JPEG), which presumably is where GreenLight got both their mold and their 1963 date.

 As of 2018, there have been additional vehicles in the Elvis series, in various scales, including a 1/64 version of the CJ-5A.
-The smaller size means it is less detailed, but it does have the right wheel openings, and a more correct hood badge.
+The smaller size means it is less detailed, but it does have the right wheel openings, and a more correct hood badge (but the wipers are wrong.)
 The Kaiser Jeep hubcaps are a first in 1/64 scale.
 The packaging (80K JPEG) still refers to it as a CJ-5 rather than CJ-5A.

 The blue Jeeps must be selling well, because as of late 2019, there is also a 1/18-scale version.
 The larger size means the details are cleaner, but this time GreenLight has used a later AMC-style CJ-5 body casting with incorrect details including the wipers, mirrors, front and side marker lights, and longer wheelbase.
 The packaging still calls it a 1963 CJ-5!

 GreenLight has to be given credit for digging a little deeper, beyond the Surrey, to find the blue Jeep in the relatively obscure 1965 Presley film Tickle Me.

 Maybe they spotted the Jeep on this poster for the film, which incorporates a photo of the rear end (30K JPEG).